-At the time of this review, Sundays offers a 20% off your first purchase with code AFF20.
+Sundays is currently offering 35% off your first purchase with code MUTT35.
 You can also secure a permanent 20% discount by subscribing instead of placing a one-off order.
 Subscriptions can be paused or canceled at any time.

 Where do I buy Sundays dog food?

 Right now Sundays is only available through their website.
 Signing up is easy and only takes about two minutes.